-The Catoctin Creek Bridge, one of the longest surviving late-19th-century metal truss bridges in Virginia, was listed at the statewide level of significance in the National Register of Historic Places in 1974.
-Research has confirmed that the bridge was originally constructed around 1889, after a flood removed an earlier covered bridge.
-Due to increased traffic on Route 54 (the pre-1934 number for Route 7), close calls on the one-lane bridge, and steep grades leading down to it, the state replaced it with a two-span, steel Warren pony truss bridge in 1932.
-The one-lane bridge was moved to its current site, carrying Featherbed Lane/Route 673 across Catoctin Creek.
-The bridge, now renamed in honor of local preservationist John G. Lewis, was rehabilitated in the early 2020s.
-A nomination update was approved by the National Register in 2024.
+The Catoctin Creek Bridge in Loudoun County, one of the longest surviving late-19th-century metal truss bridges in Virginia, was listed at the statewide level of significance in the National Register of Historic Places in 1974.
+Research has confirmed that the 150-foot-long, single span, Pratt truss construction bridge was originally built around 1889, after a flood removed an earlier covered bridge.
+Due to increased traffic on Route 54 (the pre-1934 number for what is now Route 7), close calls on the one-lane bridge, and steep grades leading down to it, the state replaced it with a two-span, steel Warren pony truss bridge in 1932.
+The one-lane bridge was then dismantled and moved to its current site near Waterford in northern Loudoun County, carrying Featherbed Lane/Route 673 across Catoctin Creek.
+The Catoctin Creek Bridge, now renamed in honor of local preservationist John G. Lewis, was rehabilitated in the early 2020s.

 [NRHP Approved: 2/12/2024]